Abilities: Copy

 ability.
 If a type has the

-copy ability, very likely that it should have drop
+copy ability, it is very likely that it should have drop

 too.
 This is because the drop ability is

-required to clean up the resources when the instance is no longer needed.
-If a type has only copy,
+required to clean up resources when the instance is no longer needed.
+If a type only has copy,

-then managing its instances gets more complicated, as the values cannot be ignored.
+managing its instances gets more complicated, as the instances must be explicitly used or consumed.

 public struct Value has copy, drop {}